-Configuring AWS CLI on Linux or macOS stores the credentials and defaults needed to run AWS commands without repeating the same account and region details on every invocation.
-A working local profile is the starting point for routine tasks such as listing S3 buckets, inspecting identities with STS, or running automation from a shell session.
+Configuring AWS CLI on Linux or macOS saves the credentials and defaults that routine terminal commands use when you do not pass --profile, --region, or --output on every request.
+A clean local profile is the normal starting point for listing buckets, checking the current caller identity, or running automation from a shell.

 $ aws configure Tip: You can deliver temporary credentials to the AWS CLI using your AWS Console session by running the command 'aws login'.
 AWS Access Key ID [None]: AWS Secret Access Key [None]: Default region name [None]: Default output format [None]: